k2rcd/k2rcd/README.md

-- 👋 Hi, I’m @k2rcd
+- 👋 Hi, I’m @ktworcd
-- 👀 I’m interested in algorithms, web-dev & design.
+- 👀 I’m interested in algorithms, web & design.
-- 🌱 I’m currently learning HTML, CSS, JavaScript & React.js.
+- 🌱 I’m currently learning swift.
-- 💞️ I’m looking to collaborate on web-developement projects & fun problem solving sessions.

 <!---
 k2rcd/k2rcd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.